asyncapi/training/VIDEO_4_SCRIPT.md

 ## Differences between them

-As we have seen, the two initiatives are very similar but cover very different fields.
+ As we have seen, the two initiatives are significantly similar, but they also cover significantly different fields.
 REST APIs have a specific function that requires their methods and documentation approaches.
 REST APIs have, among others, a great solution in the form of OpenAPI, a set of standardized documentation methods for enabling tools and interactivity.

-However, message-based APIs are very different and need solutions covering the caveats and considerations intrinsic to message-based architectures.
+ On the other hand, message-based APIs are different because they require solutions for the caveats and intrinsic considerations of message-based architectures.
 AsyncAPI's tagline says it best: "REST APIs have OpenAPI.
 Messaging has AsyncAPI."

  It's essential to understand that while the two solutions have a lot in common, they are also wildly divergent.
 Both OpenAPI and AsyncAPI allow for more significant cooperation and collaboration between different documented APIs.
 Still, OpenAPI is a solution for REST, and AsyncAPI is a solution for message-based architectures.
-Each is aimed at a different domain.
+Each aims to serve a different domain.

 ## Example of each initiative